 An opportunity for students to explore a topic of interest outside the regular curriculum.
-Istructor's permission required.
+Istructor's permission requred.
 Submission of course proposal/syllabus to the academic dean is required.

-7490 Thesis I (3 sh)
+7490 Thesis I: Topics in Bible (3 sh)

-7491 Thesis II (3 sh)
+7491 Thesis II: Topics in Bible (3 sh)